Average-Case Reductions for $k$-XOR and Tensor PCA: Reductions between Variants

 \subsection{Repeated indices in $\kxor$}

 While $\kxor$ (Def.~\ref{def:kxor_family}) consists of entries $(\alpha, \Y)$ with $k$-sets of distinct indices $\alpha \in \binomset n k$, the Tensor PCA literature often considers models that allow index repetitions.
 For example, the standard $\delta x^{\otimes k} + \noiseG$ model, where $\noiseG$ is a symmetric tensor of $\N(0,1)$, includes the entries with repeated indices.
-We show that this ``full" variant ($\kxorvar \FULL$) that allows index repetitions is computationally equivalent to a collection of independent instances of the models with no index repetitions of orders $k, k-2, k-4, \dots$:
+We show that this ``full" variant ($\kxorvar \FULL$) that allows index repetitions is computationally equivalent to a collection of independent instances of the models with no index repetitions of orders $k, k-2, k-4, \dots$ that share the same signal vector $x$:

 \begin{myprop}{\ref{prop:comp_equiv_full_collection}}\textnormal{(Computational Equivalence of $\kmodel^{\star, \mathsf{FULL}}$ and a Collection of $\kmodel^\star$)} Fix $k\in\mathbb{Z}, \eps\in\sqb{0,1}, \defi\in \R_{+}$ and any choices (1,2,4) $\star \subseteq \set{\Pois, \wor}$ and $\kmodel \in \set{\kxor, \ktens}$ in Fig.~\ref{fig:kxor_variants_app}.
 Then,